Prosecco & Petals

 Heatproof your styling products.
 Check with your barber about what hair products won’t melt or run down your face when in direct sunlight.
 Your barber will be able to give you quick tips and may also have guidance about how to style your hair on the day.

-Look cool, even if you don’t feel it: To ensure that you look cool and collected, it is recommended to wear sunglasses, switch your jacket for a shirt and waistcoat combination and relax your cuffs: This will make you look cool and less concerned by the heat.
+Look cool, even if you don’t feel it: To ensure that you look cool and collected, wear sunglasses, switch your jacket for a shirt and waistcoat combination, and relax your cuffs: This will make you look cool and less concerned by the heat.

 Ease off the spirits before your ceremony: Realistically, most grooms will have a drink before the service to calm nerves.
 However, in hot weather, this can quickly cause dehydration and make you look flustered when greeting guests.
-Try to drink lower alcohol content drinks and those that are naturally refreshing.
+Try to drink lower alcohol content drinks, such as beer and cider.